-- the development of a dynamic risk assessment instrument; - the Maryland Parole Commission (hereinafter "the Commission") to complete a risk assessment: - that the Commission conduct a hearing 6 months after the assessment; - the Commission to consider and give weight to factors that determine suitability of parole release for persons who qualify
+- the development of a dynamic risk assessment instrument; - the Maryland Parole Commission (hereinafter "the Commission") to complete an annual risk assessment: - that the Commission conduct a hearing 6 months after the assessment;

 Especially amid the spread of COVID in our prisons, we must make the release of elderly incarcerated people a priority.
 The DPSCS has reported twenty deaths due to COVD and most of them were persons over 60.
 Mr. Andrew Parker was in his early 60's and had been in prison for 39 years and Mr. Charles Wright had been in for 30 years and was also in his 60's - both died recently from the virus.
-Almost every week I receive letters from men and women who fit this age group who are afraid of dying from COVID in prison.1
+Every week MAJR receives letters from men and women who fit this age group who are afraid of dying from COVID in prison.